Michael Douglas: 2001–2012: Established actor

+2013–2025: Resurgence, expansion, and semi-retirement

-Douglas collaborated with Steven Soderbergh again on the 2013 film Behind the Candelabra, playing Liberace, opposite Matt Damon, centered on the pianist's life.
+Douglas collaborated with Soderbergh again on the 2013 film Behind the Candelabra, playing Liberace, opposite Matt Damon as Scott Thorson.
+The film dramatizes the last 10 years of the pianist's life and the relationship he had with Thorson.
 His portrayal of Liberace received critical acclaim, which resulted in him receiving the Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie at the 65th Primetime Emmy Awards.
 He also won SAG and Golden Globe Awards for the performance.
+Also that year, he starred in Last Vegas, a comedy also starring Robert De Niro, Morgan Freeman, and Kevin Kline.
+In 2014, Douglas starred alongside Diane Keaton in the romantic comedy, And So It Goes and he produced and starred in Beyond the Reach.

-He played Hank Pym in the films Ant-Man (2015), Ant-Man and the Wasp (2018), and Avengers: Endgame (2019), based on the Marvel Comics superhero of the same name.
-The Ant-Man films were directed by Peyton Reed and starred Paul Rudd.
+He played Hank Pym, the Marvel Comics superhero, in the films Ant-Man (2015), Ant-Man and the Wasp (2018), Avengers: Endgame (2019), and Ant-Man and the Wasp: Quantumania (2023).
+In 2016, Douglas received his second Cesar d'Honneur for Career Achievement from the French Cesar Awards; the first was in 1998.
+In 2017, Douglas starred in the action thriller Unlocked.

 In 2018, he starred with Alan Arkin in The Kominsky Method, playing Sandy Kominsky, an aging acting coach.
 He received a Golden Globe Award for his performance.
 The same year, he starred in a Chinese film, Animal World, based on the Japanese manga series Kaiji.
+In 2018, Douglas received a star on the Hollywood Walk of Fame.